Skip to main content

 University Health Center (UHC)

-The University Health Center provides provides high-quality, cost-effective health care and wellness programs in order to promote the health of the University community and support academic success.
+The University Health Center provides high-quality, cost-effective health care and wellness programs in order to promote the health of the University community and support academic success.

 View University Health Center (UHC)